chaos-lang/chaos-lang.org/website/docs/12_modules.md

 sidebar_label: Modules
 ---

-Module system in Chaos language is quite simple, it justs loads up the functions in the file from the specified path.
+Module system in Chaos language is quite simple, it just loads up the functions in the file from the specified path.
 The keyword for specifying imports: `import` and two secondary keywords to detail the importing: `from`, `as`

 Let's say you have a module like this: